cleaver/sketchy_chat/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+## Architecture

+- [GenServer Pattern and Process Registry](docs/genserver_pattern.md) - Learn about the application's architecture and how it uses GenServers and Registry for process management.

 ## Learn more